 The career path to management in dental sales follows that of becoming a dental sales representative.
 That means if you are already a dental sales representative, you’re on your way to achieving your place in sales management.

-Given that you will deal with dental implants, dental equipment such as x-rays and chairs, dental tools and dental supplies, majoring or having coursework in chemistry or biology will help you have the knowledge base for dealing with dentists and professionals in dentistry.
-Fill your curriculum with classes such as economics, math, statistics and finance, as these courses will help develop needed knowledge and skills for dental sales management.
+Given that you will deal with dental implants, dental equipment such as x-rays and chairs, dental tools, and dental supplies, majoring or having coursework in chemistry or biology will help you have the knowledge base for dealing with dentists and professionals in dentistry.
+Fill your curriculum with economics, math, statistics, and finance, as these courses will help develop needed knowledge and skills for dental sales management.

 With some employers, you might find that a high school diploma combined with the right experience or educational exposure will suffice to qualify you.

-Most dental sales managers have been dental sales representatives or worked as a sales specialist, customer service representative or in other sales jobs.
+Most dental sales managers have been dental sales representatives or worked as a sales specialists, customer service representatives or in other sales jobs.
 Dental supply and device companies require or strongly prefer that their managers have prior sales experience.
 The level of desired experience typically ranges from one to five years.
 That experience plus performance can prime you for roles to earn beyond sales representative salaries.

-If you have worked as an outside sales representative, you have familiarity with the rigors involved with territory sales — the travel, overnight stays away from home and demonstrations of products.
-Even as an inside sales representative, you gain experience in persuading the dentist, dental hygienists and other staff in a dental office of the benefits of your products.
+If you have worked as an outside sales representative, you know the rigors involved with territory sales — the travel, overnight stays away from home, and demonstrations of products.
+Even as an inside sales representative, you gain experience in persuading the dentist, dental hygienists, and other staff in a dental office of the benefits of your products.
 You also know what it takes to maximize sales — and representative salaries.

-Managers set the tone and agenda for their teams.
-This requires you have the ability to convey clear and definite strategies and standards to those under your charge.
-Leadership skills also include encouragement, identifying employees’ skills, placing representatives and other team members in the best position to succeed and taking corrective action when needed.
+Managers set the tone and plan for their teams, so you must convey clear and definite strategies and standards to those under your charge.
+Leadership skills also include encouragement, identifying employees’ skills, placing representatives and other team members in the best position to succeed, and taking corrective action when needed.

-You not only lead representatives, but you may have to assume the role as a customer service representative.
+You not only lead representatives, but you may assume the role of a customer service representative.
 Dental sales managers must have skills in listening to and answering questions from dentists and resolving customer disputes.

-Your job description contains the element of interpreting sales revenue, expenses and surveys of dentists’ satisfaction with products and your company.
+Your job description includes interpreting sales revenue, expenses, and surveys of dentists’ satisfaction with products and your company.
 Analytical skills help you identify the short-term and long-term trends in sales and demand for your specific products or spending in general on dental treatments.
 With an understanding of the data comes the ability to develop or adjust sales approaches.

 Technology features prominently in the work of dental sales representatives and dental sales managers.
-You email employees, your own supervisors and those in dental offices.
-Knowledge of video conferencing technology, spreadsheets and databases aid your ability to communicate with others, organize customer lists and deadlines and analyze data.
+You email employees, your supervisors and those in dental offices.
+Knowledge of video conferencing technology, spreadsheets, and databases aids your ability to communicate with others, organize customer lists and deadlines and analyze data.
 Dental sales managers may have to use publishing and social media apps to deliver messages about their company’s products.

-According to the Bureau of Labor Statistics, employment of sales managers overall in the United States should grow from 433,800 in 2019 to 449,200 by 2029, or by 15,400 new jobs by that time.
-While online shopping has a prominent place in the retail sectors, the products you and your dental sales representatives handle require specialized knowledge and expertise.
+According to the Bureau of Labor Statistics, sales manager employment in the United States should grow from 433,800 in 2019 to 449,200 by 2029, or 15,400 new jobs.
+While online shopping is prominent in the retail sector, the products you and your dental sales representatives handle require specialized knowledge and expertise.
 Also, the business-to-business (B2B) nature of dental sales supports the demand for sales manager jobs.